a-boring-man/miniRT_linux_port/README.md

 2 : ./binary/miniRT map/****.rt

+you can of course edit the map according to the subject rule.

 ## control

 C - goes into camera mode (the default mode frome where all other mode/control are available), this mode is available from all other mod and is use as a portal to change mod.
 You can control the camera using W and S to go forward or backward, right arrow key and left arrow key to turn right and left and up and down to pitch up and down.